Man who attacked author Salman Rushdie charged with supporting terrorist group

-BUFFALO, N.Y. — (AP) — A man who severely injured author Salman Rushdie in a frenzied knife attack in western New York faces a new charge that he supported a terrorist group.
+BUFFALO, N.Y. — (AP) — A man who severely injured author Salman Rushdie in a frenzied knife attack in western New York faces new terrorism charges.

-An indictment unsealed in U.S. District Court in Buffalo on Wednesday charges Hadi Matar with providing material support to Hezbollah, a militant group based in Lebanon and backed by Iran.
+A three-count indictment unsealed in U.S. District Court in Buffalo on Wednesday charges Hadi Matar with attempting to provide material support to Hezbollah, a militant group based in Lebanon and backed by Iran.
 The indictment didn't detail what evidence linked Matar to the group.
+It also includes charges of committing terrorism transcending national boundaries and providing material support to terrorists.

-The federal charge comes after Matar earlier this month rejected an offer by state prosecutors to recommend a shorter prison sentence if he agreed to plead guilty in Chautauqua County Court, where he is charged with attempted murder and assault.
+The federal charges come after Matar earlier this month rejected an offer by state prosecutors to recommend a shorter prison sentence if he agreed to plead guilty in Chautauqua County Court, where he is charged with attempted murder and assault.
 The agreement also would have required him to plead guilty to a federal terrorism-related charge, which hadn't been filed yet at the time.

 Instead, both cases will now proceed to trial separately.
 Jury selection in the state case is set for Oct.
 15.